Independent – November 2, 2007: Hardrock mining reform passes

 By Kathy Helms

-WINDOW ROCK — Legislation which would reform the 1892 Mining Act passed received overwhelming support by the House of Representative Thursday — a move hailed by U.S. Rep. Tom Udall as a way to “bring some much needed balance to the use of our public lands.”
+Diné BureauWINDOW ROCK — Legislation which would reform the 1892 Mining Act passed received overwhelming support by the House of Representative Thursday — a move hailed by U.S. Rep. Tom Udall as a way to “bring some much needed balance to the use of our public lands.â€

-U.S. Sen. Pete Domenici assailed the House version of the bill, saying it “would result in irreparable harm to America’s mining industry,” while U.S. Sen. Jeff Bingaman took a middle-of-the-road stance, saying he was “pleased that there is renewed interest on the part of many in the industry and in the environmental community in trying to update this law.”
+U.S. Sen. Pete Domenici assailed the House version of the bill, saying it “would result in irreparable harm to America’s mining industry,†while U.S. Sen. Jeff Bingaman took a middle-of-the-road stance, saying he was “pleased that there is renewed interest on the part of many in the industry and in the environmental community in trying to update this law.â€

 Mining reform

-“Back in 1872, a charge of $5 an acre to mine hardrock minerals in remote areas of the undeveloped west was probably a pretty fair price.
-The fact that the price is still the same today is simply ludicrous,” Udall said.
+The Hardrock Mining and Reclamation Act would reform the General Mining Act of 1872, written to encourage westward expansion and to generate the nation’s supply of minerals.
+The legislation passed the House by a vote of 244-166.
+Major hardrock minerals developed in the West include copper, silver, gold, lead, zinc, molybdenum, and uranium.“Back in 1872, a charge of $5 an acre to mine hardrock minerals in remote areas of the undeveloped west was probably a pretty fair price.
+The fact that the price is still the same today is simply ludicrous,†Udall said.
 “As a result, private companies, both domestic and foreign, have been able to profit handsomely by mining on public lands without the need to pay the American people any royalties or to even cleanup the messes they leave behind.

 “By some estimates, the antiquated 1872 Mining Act has allowed over $245 billion dollars worth of minerals to be extracted from more than 3.4 million acres of public lands without returning to the American people, the owners of those lands, a single cent in royalties.
-Today, we took a necessary step toward bringing this policy into the modern era,” Udall said.
+Today, we took a necessary step toward bringing this policy into the modern era,†Udall said.

 H.R.
 2262, introduced by Rep. Nick Rahall, chairman of the Natural Resources Committee, requires mining companies to pay royalties to the government for the minerals they mine from public lands and to properly reclaim lands damaged by mining.